The Pinball Arcade: PlayStation 4

 A PlayStation 4 version was unveiled at E3 2013 with the intention of being launch title.
-Being the one of the earliest games to release for the platform, it had a spot on early demo stations.
+Being one of the earliest games to release for the platform, it had a spot on early demo stations.
 The game was released on a retail disc containing all Season 1 content on December 10, 2013.
 The game was released on PlayStation Network the following week in North America and in Europe the next day.
 The retail version was released in Europe on February 21, 2014.
 In March 2015, a variant of the retail disc was released titled Pinball Arcade: Season 2, containing all Season 2 content and Tales of the Arabian Nights.

 Xbox 360

 Pinball Arcade was released on Xbox 360 via the Xbox Live Marketplace on April 4, 2012, but was discontinued in July 2013 due to the bankruptcy of publisher Crave Entertainment, combined with Microsoft's then strict publishing guidelines on Xbox Live.
 The bankruptcy led FarSight Studios to only add the game's first 10 tables until the discontinuation.
 FarSight hoped for some legal resolution and hoped to add more content.

 After releasing the game on PS4, Alliance Digital Media became the studios' next publisher.
 On April 11, 2014, they confirmed that all other released content up to that point was submitted to Microsoft for approval and release.
 In May 2015, the game returned to the marketplace adding Table Packs 4 to 35, and a user interface revision.